Skip to main content

 Governor's Emergency Education Relief Fund (GEER)

 The CARES Act included $3 billion for a Governor's Emergency Education Relief (GEER) Fund.
 Colorado was allocated more than $44 million from the GEER fund.
-The Coronavirus Response and Relief Supplemental Appropriations Act of 2020 added $4.05 billion for the Governor's Emergency Education Relief (GEER) Fund.
+The Coronavirus Response and Relief Supplemental Appropriations Act of 2020 added $4.05 billion to the Governor's Emergency Education Relief (GEER) Fund.
 GEER II included $2.75 billion for emergency assistance to nonpublic schools through the Emergency Assistance to Non-Public Schools (EANS) grants, of which $28,433,931 has been allocated to Colorado.